Children disputes involving private law proceedings and CAFCASS have increased, as shown by the data that was released by CAFCASS in December 2022.

 According to the CAFCASS website, Family Court Advisers work directly with vulnerable children and families to advise the family courts on the best course of action for the child/young person.

-Family Court Advisers work with local authorities, parents, relatives and the courts and demonstrate an understanding of what the child needs, wants and feels.
+Family Court Advisers work with local authorities, parents, relatives and the courts and tries to reach an understanding of what the child needs, wants and feels.

 Is this the same as a children’s guardian?